 Also of interest is that Paola has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Paola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paola residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paola include Irish, English, French , and Swedish.
+Important ancestries of people in Paola include Irish, English, French , and Scottish.

 The most common language spoken in Paola is English.
 Other important languages spoken here include Spanish and African languages.